Kent and Medway Care Record privacy notice

 Kent Adult Social Care and Health will work with you to promote your health and wellbeing, designing services together that both suit you and meet your needs.
 Kent aims to be a county of opportunity, where aspiration rather than dependency is supported, and quality of life is high for everyone.
 We will work to understand and break down the barriers that stop this from happening.

-Under the Children, Young People & Education (CYPE) directorate, children’s social care is provided by Integrated Children's Services and comprises a range of services that offer specialist support to children, young people and families.
+Under the Children, Young People and Education (CYPE) directorate, children’s social care is provided by Integrated Children's Services and comprises a range of services that offer specialist support to children, young people and families.
 Support is provided by children’s social work teams, Fostering and Adoption services, the Family Drug and Alcohol Court, the Leaving Care service, and Virtual School Kent.
 Our services may be provided face-to-face or virtually.
 We work in an integrated way with other children’s services teams in KCC and with partner organisations to ensure we deliver the best possible outcomes for children, young people and families in Kent.

 Kent County Council are one of the partner organisations to the Kent and Medway Care Record (KMCR).
 The KMCR is an electronic care record which links your health and social care information held in different provider systems, to one platform.
 This allows health and social care professionals who have signed up to the KMCR to access the most up to date information to ensure you receive the best possible care and support by those supporting you.
 In order to enable this sharing of information, organisations who use the KMCR have agreements in place that allow the sharing of personal and special category data.
 Read further information about the Kent and Medway Care Record and the ways in which your data is used for this system.